 Haiti is one of five countries in the Americas facing a severe shortage of health workers including doctors, nurses, and midwives.
-With only 0.65 doctors, nurses, and midwives per 1,000 people[i], Haiti falls well below the World Health Organization’s recommendation of 2.5 doctors, nurses and midwives per 1,000 people.
+With only 0.65 doctors, nurses, and midwives per 1,000 people[i], Haiti falls well below the World Health Organization’s recommendation of 4.45 doctors, nurses and midwives per 1,000 people to achieve the Sustainable Development Goals.
 The nation of over 10.9 million people[ii] has approximately 15,660 health workers of all cadres: 8,469 personnel in the public health sector—of whom approximately 88 percent are concentrated in urban areas[iii]—and 7,191 in the private health sector[iv].

 Until now, incomplete and out-of-date health workforce data has made it difficult for Haiti’s Ministry of Health (MSPP) to address this challenge.
 The last known census of the health workforce occurred in 2008, before the 2010 earthquake that devastated Haiti’s already fragile public health infrastructure.
 Without reliable health workforce data, the MSPP’s Directorate of Human Resources (DRH) could not develop an evidence-based strategy to address the lack of qualified health professionals nationwide and thereby improve the Haitian population’s access to quality health services.

 To overcome this challenge, the USAID Health Finance and Governance (HFG) project has worked directly with the MSPP’s DRH since 2013 on a phased approach to collect up-to-date data on the current Haitian health workforce, strengthen health workforce information and management systems, and develop the country’s first comprehensive human resources for health (HRH) strategy.